 If too little water is poured in midsummer, a bonsai plant can wilt after only a few hours on windy days outdoors.
 In many cases the leaves dry very quickly and fall off.
-Water them moderately in the next few weeks.
+Water the bonsai moderately in the next few weeks.
 If the tree is still alive, it will often recover again.
 With strong bonsai (e. g.
 Chinese elm) often very fast.

 Strong foliage loss due to disease occurs much less frequently in bonsai trees than is often assumed.
-If you suspect an illness (such as Pine Wilt) - ask a specialist.
+If you suspect an illness (such as Pine wilt) - ask a specialist.
 Good photos, samples of leaves or needles are very helpful for the analysis.
 Do not treat the bonsai until you know exactly what disease it has.

-Some pesticides lead to rapid leaf fall in certain bonsai tree species in certain situations.
+Some pesticides lead to rapid leaf fall in certain bonsai species in certain situations.
 For example, bonsai of Japanese apricot do not tolerate the insecticide Perfekthion at all, Chinese elms react to Perfekthion regularly with leaf shedding when sprayed in the greenhouse.
 They don't show any problems outdoors.
 Both bonsai species recovered quickly after the leaf ejection.

 Leaf loss after repotting